Common Interview Mistakes for Job Seekers - Job Seekers Blog - JobStars Resume Writing Services & Career Coaching

 Not Asking Questions

 Asking questions is something most hiring managers want to see.
-It shows you’re engaged in the conversation and genuinely interested in the job.
-You may find it helpful to prepare a list of questions in advance, or you may feel comfortable relying on your curiosity and inquisitiveness to ask questions in the flow of the conversation.
+It shows you’re engaged and genuinely interested in the conversation.
+You may find it helpful to prepare a list of questions in advance, or you may feel comfortable enough to “wing it” and ask questions in the flow of the conversation.

 About the Author: Doug Levin